udayakumar-s/ej2-angular-docs/ej2-angular/document-editor/web-services/java.md

 ## Importing Word Document

-As the Document editor client-side script requires the document in SFDT file format, you can convert the Word documents (.dotx,.docx,.docm,.dot), rich text format documents (.rtf), and text documents (.txt) into SFDT format by using this Web API.
+As the Document editor client-side script requires the document in SFDT file format, you can convert the Word documents (.dotx,.docx,.docm), rich text format documents (.rtf), and text documents (.txt) into SFDT format by using this Web API.

+Note: Document editor Java library doesn’t have support for the **DOC format** Word document.
+As the DOC format is an older file format, we are concentrating on latest DOCX specific features and it will be more helpful in future if you use DOCX format to utilize some more features from Document editor.
+So, we recommend you to use the DOCX file format instead of DOC file format, to achieve your requirement.

 The following example code illustrates how to write a Web API for importing Word documents into Document Editor component.